glahr/robotics_studies/README.md

 # robotics_studies
-Folder for initial studies in robotics kinematics and dynamics control with Mujoco.
+Repo for initial studies in robotics kinematics and dynamics control with Mujoco.